Blinatumomab: History

-The drug (originally known as MT103) was developed by a German-American company Micromet, Inc. in cooperation with Lonza; In 2012, Micromet was purchased by Amgen, which furthered the drug's clinical trials.
+Blinatumomab (originally known as MT103) was developed by a German-American company Micromet, in cooperation with Lonza; In 2012, Micromet was purchased by Amgen, which furthered the drug's clinical trials.

-In July 2014, the FDA granted breakthrough therapy status to blinatumomab for the treatment of acute lymphoblastic leukemia (ALL).
-In October 2014, Amgen's Biologics License Application for blinatumomab was granted priority review designation by the FDA, thus establishing a deadline of 19 May 2015, for completion of the FDA review process.
+In July 2014, the FDA granted breakthrough therapy status to blinatumomab for the treatment of acute lymphoblastic leukemia.
+In October 2014, Amgen's Biologics License Application for blinatumomab was granted priority review designation by the US Food and Drug Administration (FDA).

-On 3 December 2014, the drug was approved for use in the United States to treat Philadelphia chromosome-negative relapsed or refractory acute lymphoblastic leukemia under the FDA's accelerated approval program; marketing authorization depended on the outcome of clinical trials that were ongoing at the time of approval.
+In December 2014, the blinatumomab was approved for use in the United States to treat Philadelphia chromosome-negative relapsed or refractory acute lymphoblastic leukemia under the FDA's accelerated approval program; marketing authorization depended on the outcome of clinical trials that were ongoing at the time of approval.

-Cost
+Society and culture

+Economics

-When blinatumomab was approved, Amgen announced that the price for the drug would be US$178,000 per year, which made it the most expensive cancer drug on the market.
+Amgen announced that the price for blinatumomab would be US$178,000 per year, which made it the most expensive cancer drug on the market.
 Merck's pembrolizumab was priced at US$150,000 per year when it launched (in September 2014).
 At the time of initial approval, only about 1,000 patients in the US had an indication for blinatumomab.

-Peter Bach, director of the Center for Health Policy and Outcomes at Memorial Sloan-Kettering Cancer Center, calculated that according to "value-based pricing," assuming that the value of a year of life is US$121,000 with a 15% "toxicity discount," the market price of blinatumomab should be US$12,612 a month, compared to the market price of US$64,260 a month.
+Memorial Sloan-Kettering Cancer Center calculated that according to "value-based pricing," assuming that the value of a year of life is US$121,000 with a 15% "toxicity discount," the market price of blinatumomab should be US$12,612 a month, compared to the market price of US$64,260 a month.
 A representative of Amgen said, "The price of Blincyto reflects the significant clinical, economic and humanistic value of the product to patients and the health-care system.
 The price also reflects the complexity of developing, manufacturing and reliably supplying innovative biologic medicines."